 Preheat your oven to a broil.
 While the chiles are soaking cut the tomatoes into thick slices.
 Brush with oil and place under the broiler for a few minutes.

-In the oil saute the onion and garlic.
+Sauté the onion and garlic in oil.
 Transfer to a blender.
-The saute the almonds and peanuts for 3-5 minutes.
+The sauté the almonds, peanuts, and raisins for 3-5 minutes.
 You may wish to add the raisins after a few minutes as the sugar can burn.
 Transfer to the blender.
 Puree until smooth.
 Transfer to a large pot.

 When the chiles are done soaking transfer to the blender.
 Add the tomatoes.
 Puree until smooth.
 If you don't like the sharp texture of the dried chile skins, put the tomato-chile puree through a food mill, or work the puree through a sieve with a rubber spatula.
 Transfer the mixture to your large pot and combine with the nut-raisin puree.
 Add the Mexican oregano, cinnamon, and cloves.
 (You may have to grind the Mexican oregano yourself using a mortar and pestle.)

 Bring the combined purees to a boil over medium heat, stirring constantly.
 It can take about 30-40 minutes to reach a boil.
 Boil for 5 minutes.
 Add the chocolate and sugar, stirring constantly.
 When the mixture returns to a boil add the stock.
 Cover and cook over low heat for at least 20 minutes, stirring periodically.
 If you want to use the sauce that day, continue to cook over low heat until the flavors are well blended.
 Cook gently and do not allow the sauce to burn.
 If you prefer to make the sauce in advance, cover and refrigerate for a day or two to allow the flavors to mature.
 When you are ready to use it, reheat the sauce over medium low heat.